Codes4Fun/bitcoin-tax-tools/README.md

 (Note the necessity of quotes around each column value)

 where:
- - timestamp - is Unix time, seconds passed since January 1, 1970 UTC.
+ - **timestamp** - is Unix time, seconds passed since January 1, 1970 UTC.
- - BTC delta - this is how much was gained or lost in BTC in the transaction.
+ - **BTC delta** - this is how much was gained or lost in BTC in the transaction.
- - exchange rate - this was the exchange rate at the time of exchange.
+ - **exchange rate** - this was the exchange rate at the time of exchange.
 If you sold 2 BTC for 400, this should be 200 (400/2).
 If you don't know the rate place double quotes "", and it will pull from the rates binary.
- - transaction id - this is the bitcoin transaction id, knowing this allows wallet to wallet transactions to not be counted as a sale/buy.
+ - **transaction id** - this is the bitcoin transaction id, knowing this allows wallet to wallet transfers to not be counted as a sale/buy (though the fee will be counted).
- - source - this is just for debugging purposes, it lets you know where this transaction came from (a coinbase csv or a bitcoin address, etc).
+ - **source** - this is just for debugging purposes, it lets you know where this transaction came from (a coinbase csv or a bitcoin address, etc).

 ## exchange rate data